 Always look at a camera backpack’s dimensions because no photographer would ever check-in a camera backpack.
 It must always come with you into the aircraft cabin.

 Is it waterproof?
 For any photographer hiking up a mountain or just walking a good distance away from a car, or shelter, waterproof fabrics and ballistic nylon is what to go for.
 That will protect your stuff against showers.
-An integrated waterproof rain cover is even better, and makes long downpours less damaging.
+An integrated waterproof rain cover is even better and makes long downpours less damaging.

 However, the biggest consideration for a camera backpack is always comfort.
-Look for one that’s well-balanced when full (some are very bottom-heavy), has high quality shoulder straps, a back support system that encourages airflow, and a hip-belt for added stability.
+Look for one that’s well-balanced when full (some are very bottom-heavy), has high-quality shoulder straps, a back support system that encourages airflow, and a hip belt for added stability.

 Camera backpacks have all kinds of other, extra features designed to fit in with various lifestyles.
 Some photographers always travel with a laptop or tablet.
 Maybe you always take one, sometimes two, large tripods.
-Perhaps the most important thing to you is speed of access to your camera.
-If the latter, know that some camera backpacks let you get your camera out quickly from a side by swinging the backpack round in front of you without having to take it off.
+Perhaps the most important thing to you is the speed of access to your camera.
+If the latter, know that some camera backpacks let you get your camera out quickly from a side by swinging the backpack around in front of you without having to take it off.
 However, if you swap between lenses a lot, consider a backpack that opens at the rear behind the backpack straps, often U-shaped like a suitcase.